Host Families Wanted!

-Green Bay, Wi- Every year, roughly 70 elite college baseball players come to Green Bay, WI from all around the country, to better their baseball skills and showcase their talent in one of the top summer collegiate leagues in the nation: The Northwoods League.
+Ashwaubenon, Wi- Every year, roughly 70 elite college baseball players come to Green Bay, WI from all around the country, to better their baseball skills and showcase their talent in one of the top summer collegiate leagues in the nation: The Northwoods League.
 What most people don’t know is there’s a way to get more involved with the organization and the players than just attending the games.
-The Bullfrogs organization has a Host Family Program where members of the Green Bay Area community are asked to step up and host Bullfrogs players for the season.
+Green Bay Baseball has a Host Family Program where members of the Green Bay Area community are asked to step up and host players for the season.

-Not only does hosting a player connect you with the Bullfrogs organization but it provides you with an opportunity to connect with young aspiring athletes from around the United States.
+Not only does hosting a player connect you with Green Bay Baseball but it provides you with an opportunity to connect with young aspiring athletes from around the United States.
 Host parent, Wayne Vaughn, who has been hosting for 11 years, stated his family hosts because “we enjoy helping them on their baseball journey, its fulfilling.”
-Hosting players allows the families to develop fun and strong connections with the Bullfrogs and Northwoods organization.
+Hosting players allows the families to develop fun and strong connections with the organization and Northwoods organization.